dannormington/appengine-cqrs/README.md

 located at https://github.com/gregoryyoung/m-r

 ##Required SDKs
-- Google App Engine (This example uses 1.8.8)
+- Google App Engine (This example was developed using version 1.8.8)
 - Java SE 7

 ##Import Instructions for Eclipse